© 2024 WFSU Public Media

 Even though there is good agreement in the early ensemble models that this system will likely make landfall in the northern Gulf Coast somewhere between Mobile and the Big Bend of Florida, a more western track would lessen the impacts to Florida.
 If the system keeps a more eastern track, Florida would see more impacts, meaning rain, wind, and storm surge.

-Rainfall, storm surge, and wind forecast will depend on track once this low-pressure becomes a tropical system and goes north.
+Rainfall, storm surge, and wind forecast will depend on the track once this low-pressure becomes a tropical system and goes north.
 We will monitor it and continue to bring you updates throughout the week.
 This is a good time to check your hurricane kit and emergency plans.
 The next name on the list is Helene.